 Shortening a skirt can be very easy, but if you’re not confident in sewing you can always take it to a local seamstress or alterations shop for a quick fix.
 To alter your dress you'll need: sharp scissors or fabric shears, a tape measure, pins, chalk, sewing needles, matching thread, and a sewing machine is optional as the sewing you can also do by hand.

-Firstly try on your dress! wear it for a day at its original length, see if you like it or loathe it or if you can fix it through my restyling tips, it would certainly save you a few hours of sewing.
-If your still not happy then look at yourself in a mirror in the dress and see where you think the hemline should hit.
+Firstly: try on your dress!
+Wear it for a day at its original length, see if you like it or loathe it or if you can fix it through my restyling tips - it would certainly save you a few hours of sewing.
+If you're still not happy with it then look at yourself in a mirror in the dress and see where you think the hemline should hit.
 Once decided, mark on your skirt with chalk or a pin to where you think you would like the length to be.
 Taking it off and laying it flat on either the table or the floor.
 Using a tape measure or ruler you then measure up to the pin or chalk mark from the hemline, measuring down an inch or two for the hem allowance.
 From this you then have to mark along the skirt your cutting line, using again the tape measure to go along making sure it is even and straight.

-Next is the scary bit, cutting the fabric, and as all sewers say “MEASURE TWICE CUT ONCE” so just to be safe always double-check your measuring and if you are unsure always cut longer than you need, it’s easier to hem shorter than to try to add fabric back on.
-Once you have cut the skirt next job is to hem it, and there are several ways of doing that.
+Next is the scary bit: cutting the fabric, and as all sewers say “measure twice, cut once” - so just to be safe always double-check your measuring.
+If you are unsure, always cut longer than you need, it’s easier to hem shorter than to try to add fabric back on.

-Firstly, hemming tape which can be bought from haberdashery store and shops such as Wilkinson’s and other supermarkets.
-It is a fusible tape that can be used on most fabrics but suits sturdy materials that aren’t sheer; however, it can’t hold up heavier materials such as wools.
-Its iron-on and very easy to use, ironing it on one side of the fabric being careful to make sure it lays nice and flat, then peeling off the other and folding it up and ironing again to make the hem.
-For more advanced sewers you can either do a double fold hem and sew by machine using a straight stitch to sew around simply, or to create more of a design feature add a second row of stitching half a centimetre away from the first.
-You can also sew by hand, again creating a double fold hem and then use either an invisible hemming stitch or on thicker woollen fabric that you could only roll the hem up once I suggest you use a herringbone stitch.
+Now to make the hem.
+I often use hemming tape which can be bought from haberdashery stores, and shops such as Wilkinson’s or other supermarkets.
+It is a fusible tape that can be used on most fabrics but most suits sturdy materials that aren’t sheer.
+However, it can’t hold up heavier materials such as wools.
+It's iron-on and very easy to use: iron it on one side of the fabric, being careful to make sure it lays nice and flat.
+Then, peel off the other side and fold it up and iron again to make the hem.
+For more advanced sewers you can either create a double fold hem, and sew by machine using a straight stitch, or to create more of a design feature you can add a second row of stitching half a centimetre away from the first.
+You can also sew by hand, again creating a double fold hem and then use an invisible hemming stitch - or on thicker woollen fabric that you could only roll the hem up once I suggest you use a herringbone stitch.

 This is the finished hemmed skirt, neatened up considerably, I hand-stitched for accuracy and because of the thin cheese cloth-like fabric.
-Like this dress?
+Do you like my results?
 It now has a more 1960s feel with it's shorter skirt length.

-We often use our scraps of vintage fabric off-cuts to make matching kneck scarves or headbands.
+We often use our scraps of vintage fabric off-cuts to make matching neck scarves or headbands.

 I hope this is a helpful article for you taller than average ladies, or just useful for knowing how to re-hem a vintage skirt or dress to suit you better.
-To be inspired as ever or to look for your next project go to www.revivalvintage.co.uk.
+To be inspired as ever by our collection of vintage and vintage style clothing, or to look for your next project, go to www.revivalvintage.co.uk